Steve Keen: Critique of neoclassical theory of the firm

-Keen challenges the theory and pedagogy of "perfect competition" and "monopoly" as polar opposites from multiple angles, arguing that they are contradictory and incoherent taken as a whole.
-He shows that the number of firms in a market is practically irrelevant to whether the firm's output choice affects the overall market price in the simplified (and practically unlikely) case of uniform firm cost structures and a downward-sloping market demand curve.
-He goes on to explore various scenarios by which multiple firms might arrive at an "equilibrium" market price and level of output.
+Keen has challenged the theories of perfect competition and monopoly, and in particular the argument that firms in "perfect competition" and monopolies are usefully thought of as representing polar opposites.
+Keen has referred to this as "the theory of the firm."
+He argues that they are contradictory and incoherent taken as a whole; and that the number of firms in a market is practically irrelevant to whether the firm's output choice affects the overall market price in the simplified (and practically unlikely) case of uniform firm cost structures and a downward-sloping market demand curve.
+He goes on to explore various scenarios by which many firms might arrive at an "equilibrium" market price and level of output.
 Keen further notes that cost structures are rarely uniform and that in the presence of significant economies from scale of production, a so-called "monopoly" realizing such economies of scale would be led to higher output and lower price than a large number of competing firms unable to realise such economies of scale.
-Keen also takes note of empirical evidence that many actual business firms are producing in a range of output where marginal cost may be less than average cost and falling, and firms openly desire to produce and sell more at current prices.
+Keen also takes note of empirical evidence that many actual business firms produce a range of output whose marginal cost may be less than average cost and falling, and firms openly desire to produce and sell more at current prices.

-Keen's article on "profit maximisation, industry structure, and competition" has had counter-arguments by Paul Anglin.
+Keen's article on "profit maximisation, industry structure, and competition" has elicited counter-arguments by Paul Anglin.
 Chris Auld has additionally claimed to show that Keen & Standish's arguments are inconsistent with standard assumptions used in perfect competition, and their analysis uses calculus improperly.